-Rolling With A Single Roll Beading Expander
+Using A Single Roll Beading Expander

-The guide roll and the beading roll must be the proper size for the tube wall being expanded and beaded.
+The guide roll and the beading roll must be the proper size for the tube wall.
 Guide rolls that are too large or too small will prevent proper bead formation.
 Beading rolls operate on a range of wall thicknesses, but the best results are obtained by using the beading roll specifically designed for that tube gauge.

-Tubes must have the correct amount of projection from the tube sheet before starting expansion.
+Tubes must have the correct amount of projection from the tube sheet before starting.
 Tube projection refers to the distance between a tube end and the tube sheet.
-The amount of projection can vary depending on the tube diameter, wall thickness, tube sheet thickness, and weather or not the tube is square or has a flare due to use of an internal type tube cutter.
+The amount of projection can vary depending on the tube diameter, wall thickness, tube sheet thickness, and whether or not the tube is square or has a flare due to the use of an internal type tube cutter.
 The normal range of tube projection is 3/16” – 9/32”.
 If the tube sheet is bowed or warped and is not parallel to the end of the tube, the desired projection should be measured at the midpoint so that half of the tube will have greater than the desired projection and half will have less than the desired projection.

 Roll Beading Fire Tube Boiler Tubes

 Retract the mandrel and insert the tool into the tube until the bead roll is in contact with the end of the tube.
-Pushed the mandrel forward until the rolls make contact with the ID of the tube and adjust the mandrel stop to reflect the previously calculated expansion requirement.
+Push the mandrel forward until the rolls make contact with the ID of the tube and adjust the mandrel stop to reflect the expansion requirement.
 Position the tube projection from the face of the tube sheet using the guide in the operating instructions for the specific tube OD being expanded.
-Start the expanding operation and continue until the mandrel stop nut is against the thrust bearing, then allow three additional revolutions of the mandrel to “iron out” the tube bead.
+Start the expanding operation and continue until the mandrel stop nut is against the thrust bearing, next allow three additional revolutions of the mandrel to “iron out” the tube bead.
 Reverse the mandrel rotation and remove the expander from the tube.
 Verify the target ID and adjust the mandrel stop if needed.
 Inspect the bead and adjust the tube projection to achieve a “tight to the sheet” tube bead.